dennmat/SpriteMeta/README.md

 How To Build
 ------------
+#### Windows

+Make sure nodewebkit is on your path

+Get the dependencies then just run `build.bat`.

+#### Linux

-*Windows* - assuming you have nodewebkit first get the dependencies then just run build.bat *Linux* - no build script yet, however shouldn't be hard to make can reuse node script for compiling traceur.
+No build script yet, however shouldn't be hard to make can reuse node script for compiling traceur.

 >*Note:* traceur builds into a directory 'c/' in the root of the project.
 Use these in requires.